Third-Order Short-Time Expansions for Close-to-the-Money Option Prices under the CGMY Model: The Main Results

 \section{The Main Results}

-In this section, we obtain the third-order asymptotic behavior for near at-the-money call option prices in both the pure-jump ($\sigma=0$) and the mixed ($\sigma\neq 0$) models.
-The expansion for the latter is more explicit and of greater use for financial application in view of some recent empirical evidence, based on high-frequency data, which tends to support a mixed model over either a pure-jump or a purely continuous one (cf.~\cite{AitSahaliaJacod:2010}).
-However, since the proof for the mixed model is more intricate, we first present the pure-jump case for easiness of exposition.
-The proofs of all the results are deferred to the Appendix. \begin{thm} Let $t\rightarrow\kappa_{t}$ be a deterministic function such that
+In this section, we give the third-order asymptotic behavior for near at-the-money call option prices {\Red and implied volatilities} in both the pure-jump ($\sigma=0$) and the mixed ($\sigma\neq 0$) models. {We first consider the expansion for the latter case since {\Red it} is more explicit and of greater use for financial application in view of some empirical evidence, based on high-frequency data, which tends to support a mixed model over either a pure-jump or a purely continuous one (cf.~\cite{AitSahaliaJacod:2010}).
+The {\Red results} for the pure-jump case {\Red are} given at the end of the section.} The proofs of the main results are deferred to Appendix \ref{proofA}.